MauricioBCastro/MauricioBCastro/README.md

 ### Hi there, i'm Mauricio Britto de Castro.
 Welcome to my page!! 👋

-- 🔭 I’m currently working on Product Owner in Sistema Info
+- 🔭 I’m currently working on Business Analyst in Thomson Reuters
 - 🌱 I’m currently learning Python
 - 🤔 I’m looking for help with Python
 - 💬 Ask me about whatever you like!!